robertdfrench/wmap/README.md

 }
 ```
 where `author` is the URL of your profile on a WMAP-compatible website
-`message` is a string that you would like to send, `signature` is a
+`message` is a string that you would like to send, and `signature` is a
-WMAP-specific SSH signature, and `version` is the version of the
+WMAP-specific SSH signature.
-protocol we're using.

 ## Profile URL